priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    git log
    ```

+   ↦ history of commit

    - **Explanation**: Shows a detailed list of commits with hash, author, date, and message.

 2. View commit history in a compact format:
    ```bash
    git log --oneline
    ```
+   ↦ --oneline = command to show each commit on a single line

    - **Example Output**:
      ```
      e23d8a7 Added initial version of README.md